From Blood and Ash by Jennifer L. Armentrout book summary cover graphic featuring crossed swords and red foliage.

 From Blood and Ash Chapter 27

-Ten days after the massacre, Poppy is still caught between rage and numbness.
-One day, Hawke visits and tells Poppy that he’s sorry he wasn’t there the night Vikter died.
-She tells him that she doesn’t blame him, and they find a brief moment of comfort in each other’s company before he tells her the Duchess wants to see her.
+Ten days have passed since the massacre, and Poppy is still caught between anger and numbness.
+Hawke visits, apologizes for not being there when Vikter died, and they find a brief moment of comfort before he tells her the Duchess is waiting.

-The Duchess informs Poppy that the King and Queen have ordered her to the capital for her safety.
-When Poppy asks why she isn’t being held responsible for beheading Lord Mazeen, the Duchess tells her that she knew what kind of man he was and considers the matter closed.
+The Duchess tells Poppy the King and Queen want her moved to the capital for her safety.
+When Poppy asks why she isn’t being punished for killing Lord Mazeen, the Duchess hints she knew exactly what kind of man he was and considers the matter settled.
+Poppy’s life in Masadonia is over, and she leaves for Carsodonia at sunrise.

 From Blood and Ash Chapter 28